 Plants are compact, growing to 18 inches tall, and maturing in 53 days.

 You can find ‘Heavyweight II’ seeds in 2-ounce packets available exclusively at Burpee.

 In addition to its tasty, long pods, ‘Jade’ has so much going for it.
 This heirloom is open-pollinated and tolerant to stress, heat, and cold.
 It is also disease resistant and very productive.

 ‘Jade’ produces slender, 7-inch-long, dark green pods that are straight, crisp, and tender – and enclose pale green seeds.

-This is a popular variety among gardeners, with a great flavor that holds up beautifully to canning.
+This is a popular variety among gardeners, with an excellent flavor and texture that holds up beautifully to canning.

-Although plants are resistant to cool temperatures, like most other beans they require warm soils for good germination.
+Although plants are resistant to cool temperatures, like most other beans, they require warm soils for the best rates of germination.